 This presents us with a cultural challenge to address in terms of inclusion and openness, responsibility and awareness, which we can win by putting people and our environment at the heart of our practice.

-If you would like to know more about my experience, education and training, please view my full CV.
+If you would like to know more about my experience, education and training, please visit my LinkedIn profile: Giuseppe Gallo.